 Two layers of the best pumpkin cake recipe are paired with spoon-licking maple cream cheese frosting.
 This is the perfect cake for fall, as it is so easy to whip up for occasions large and small.
+The lightly spiced cake tastes of cinnamon and sugar and stays moist for days - if it ever lasts that long.

 This cake doesn’t rely on any bells or whistles to get our mouths’ watering.
 The simplicity of the pumpkin spice cake layers and swoops of tangy yet sweet maple cream cheese frosting is all it needs.
 Are you salivating all over your screen yet?